wprayudo/bee-core/README.md

 ## Bee Core Engine 1.5
-Bee is an engine to build distributed microservices from your own data and event message handling, including network stacks, queues, database, integration and even computation, based on Tarantool Database, Zerotier, Libsodium and NanoMsg packaged into Rump Kernel image.
+Bee is an engine to build distributed microservices from your own data and event message handling, including network stacks, queues, database, integration and even computation, based on \Libsodium and NanoMsg packaged into Rump Kernel image.

 'Note' : full SDN network stack only available as Rump Kernel image, however..you can play all bee functions without it.